 Though the global LGBTQIA+ community welcomed the ability to form legally recognised unions, many still felt they were being discriminated.
 They were not being treated fairly because they were denied the ability to marry and were not given the same rights as their straight peers.
 With worldwide gay rights improving over the years, many countries have now changed their laws to allow gay couples to wed legally.

-- Marriages are created through the exchanging of vows and the signing of a marriage document, whereas civil unions are created through the signing of the civil partnership document
+What are the main differences between civil partnerships or unions and marriage?- Marriages are created through the exchanging of vows and the signing of a marriage document, whereas civil unions are created through the signing of the civil partnership document

 - To exit a marriage, you would need to commence divorce proceedings, whereas you would dissolve a civil partnership